LdesignMedia/moodle-mod_openwebinar/README.md

-Moodle online openwebinar - Activity
+Moodle openwebinar - Activity
 ========
-Plugin that allow live openwebinar with chat and file sharing on a moodle environment
+This plugin allows you to give a live webinar inside moodle with allot of features.
+All services/plugins/libs that are used are open source.

 Author
 ---------------